ArasLabs/kanban-like-task-management/README.md

 Original Aras community project written by Yoann Maingon at Aras Corp.

-Documented and published by Eli Donahue at Aras Labs. @YoannArasLab
+Documented and published by Yoann Maingon at Aras Labs. @YoannArasLab

 ## License